Ireland Destination Guide

 Visa & Entry Requirements

-• Visa-Free Travel: Most travelers from the USA, UK, Canada, Australia, and EU can enter visa-free for short stays.
+• Visa-Free Travel: Most travelers from the USA, UK, Canada, Australia, and the EU can enter visa-free for short stays.

 • Passport Validity: Must be valid for at least six months beyond your departure date.